4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

     - Model pricing used in reports is taken from an internal map for common models; others fall back to default per-token prices.

 4.  **Resume text for LLM (`data/resumes/resume_text.txt`):**
-    Resume text must contain information about your first and last names and your gender (that is neccessary for the correct work of anonymization functions)
+    Resume text must contain information about your first and last names and your gender (that is necessary for the correct work of anonymization functions)
     You have two options:
-    *   **Automatic Parsing (recommended):** Create a `resume_text.txt` file that contatins all available inforamtion about your resume in text format.
+    *   **Automatic Parsing (recommended):** Create a `resume_text.txt` file that contains all available information about your resume in text format.
 The bot will use the LLM to parse it into a structured format on the first run.
 These structured resume data are stored in `data/resumes/structured_resume.yaml`
     *   **Manual Structure:** Create a `resume_text.txt` AND `structured_resume.yaml` files and fill out the second file manually for precise control.
 Why use this option instead of first?
-Because if you select first option - all data from your resume text will be sent to LLM for creation of structured_resume file - for some of people how cares about their privacy this would be considered as unacceptable.
-I want to point out that Automatic Parsing and non-Easy Apply vacancies applying are the only two functions of this bot that send not anonymized user's personal information to LLM.
-All other bot functions that interact with LLM, anonimyze personal information before sending to LLM.
+Because if you select the first option, all data from your resume text will be sent to the LLM to create the structured_resume file — for some people who care about their privacy this would be unacceptable.
+I want to point out that Automatic Parsing and Non-Easy Apply vacancies applying are the only two functions of this bot that send not anonymized user's personal information to LLM.
+All other bot functions that interact with LLM anonymize personal information before sending to LLM.
     Examples of `resume_text.txt` and `structured_resume.yaml` files can be found in `examples/data/resumes` folder

 5. **Resume generation:**
     You have two options:
-    *   **Ready Made Resume (recommended):** Take your ready-made resume in PDF format, name it as `resume.txt` and put it into `data/resumes/` The bot will use this resume for applying jobs.
+    *   **Ready Made Resume (recommended):** Take your ready-made resume in PDF format, name it as `resume.pdf` and put it into `data/resumes/` The bot will use this resume for applying jobs.
     *   **Automatic Creation:** Don't put your ready-made resume in `data/resumes/` and app will create a new resume for every job it applies to.
-Using this mode, the bot can create resumes tailored to each specific vacancy, but the price is probabiliy of hallucinations which can lead to spoiled resume file.
-Generated resume will be stored in `data\resumes\generated_resumes\` folder.
+Using this mode, the bot can create resumes tailored to each specific vacancy, but the price is probability of hallucinations which can lead to spoiled resume file.
+Generated resume will be stored in `data/resumes/generated_resumes/` folder.

     ### How to create resume using bot
     1. Fill file `data/resumes/resume_text.txt` with information from your resume.
 Example of resume_text.txt file can be found in `examples` folder.
-    2   Run the bot to create file `data/resumes/structured_resume.yaml` and fill it automatically of fill it manually.
+    2. Run the bot to create the file `data/resumes/structured_resume.yaml` and fill it automatically or fill it manually.
     3. Run this command

         ```bash
         python src/resume_builder/resume_manager.py
         ```
-    3. Select resume style (first style FAANGPath is recommended).
+    4. Select resume style (first style FAANGPath is recommended).
-    4. Output file is `test_generated_resume.pdf` in root directory
+    5. Output file is `test_generated_resume.pdf` in root directory
-    5. Carefully read the resume, look for **No info** text in it.
+    6. Carefully read the resume, look for **No info** text in it.
 If you find it - that means that some critical information in your resume text is missing and you must add it to your resume file(s) and repeat the resume creation process.
-    6. If you are satisfied with quality of your resume - you can rename output file to `resume.pdf` and move it to `data/resumes/` folder - bot will use this resume by default.
+    7. If you are satisfied with the quality of your resume - you can rename the output file to `resume.pdf` and move it to the `data/resumes/` folder - the bot will use this resume by default.

 ## ▶️ Usage